Stand with Ukraine flag

 TB_QUEUE_KAFKA_CONFLUENT_SASL_MECHANISM=PLAIN

-TB_QUEUE_KAFKA_CONFLUENT_SASL_JAAS_CONFIG=org.apache.kafka.common.security.plain.PlainLoginModule required username="CLUSTER_API_KEY" password="CLUSTER_API_SECRET";
+TB_QUEUE_KAFKA_CONFLUENT_SASL_JAAS_CONFIG='org.apache.kafka.common.security.plain.PlainLoginModule required username="CLUSTER_API_KEY" password="CLUSTER_API_SECRET";'

 TB_QUEUE_KAFKA_CONFLUENT_SECURITY_PROTOCOL=SASL_SSL